RalucaNicola/JSAPI_demos/cities-globe/README.md

 </script>
 ```

-And this is what our webscene currently looks like.
+And this is what our web scene currently looks like.
 I know what you're thinking: where is my nice background? :scream: Don't worry, we'll get it back in the next step.

 ![img/step2.png](img/step2.png)